How To Get A Picky Dog To Eat

 Add A Dog Food Topper To Dry Food Or Kibble

-A tasty, healthy dog food topper, added to dry food or kibble, can turn an otherwise bland meal into an enticing feast.
+A tasty, healthy, fresh dog food topper, added to dry food or kibble, can turn an otherwise bland meal into an enticing feast.
 We have five flavors of dog food toppers, made from whole, human-grade foods, including gluten-free and grain-free toppers.
 You can add the toppers to the top of dry dog food, mix them in with kibble, or even serve them as a rotational meal.

 Cut Back On Dog Treats